photoprism/photoprism-docs/docs/user-guide/settings/general.md

 To enhance your photos with location data such as state, city and category, we've also launched our own geo-information service based on OpenStreetMap.
 A future release will additionally provide public events' data, so that albums of popular music festivals, or sports gatherings, can be created automatically.

-## Downloads ##

-!!! info ""
-    Note that your choice will not affect ZIP archives when you download complete albums.
-However, we may add settings for this in a future release.

-#### :material-camera-iris: Originals ####
-Only the files in the *originals* folder will be downloaded, but not any files that were automatically created in the *sidecar* folder.
-This is the recommended default.

-#### :material-raw: RAW ####
-Download RAW image files.

-#### :material-paperclip: Sidecar ####
-Download sidecar files as used for XMP metadata.
-This is generally not recommended except for some professional workflows.